MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-api-permissions.md

 ### UnifiedPolicy.Tenant.Read

 This permission is required when an application must be permitted to download unified labeling policies for the tenant.
-Examples of services that require `UnifiedPolicy.Tenant .Read` are applications which need work with labels as a service principal identity.
+Examples of services that require `UnifiedPolicy.Tenant.Read` are applications which need work with labels as a service principal identity.

 ## Delegated Permissions